rustls/rustls/ci-bench/README.md

 This crate is meant for CI benchmarking.
 It has two modes of operation:

-1. Measure CPU instructions using `cachegrind`.
+1. Measure CPU instructions using `callgrind`.
 2. Measure wall-time (runs each benchmark multiple times, leaving it to the caller to do statistical analysis).